pascalgutjahr/prompt_muons_wiki/source/docs/Selection.rst

 to be removed.

 .. _level2_rate:
-.. list-table:: Rates on level 2 before applying any filter for different primary models.
+.. list-table:: Rates on level 2 before applying any filter for different primary models based on simulations 22774-22778 and 22875.
   :header-rows: 1

   * - Model